mmorehea/NeuroMiner/README.md

     ## [1]   6844.154 261941.000

-Whatever the issue may be, `Type` is also being removed for statistical purposes.
+When looking at the SWC file, the L-measure function is taking the sum of all the labels.
+Therefore, `Type` is also being removed for statistical purposes.

 From previous work done on this data, random forests were used in order to classify the species type of the neuron.